Population synthesis of double neutron stars: Expected masses of neutron stars observed in gravitational waves and in the radio

+In the HP model both the radio and gravitational wave sample has a large fraction of unequal mass binaries with $q=0.7$ and $m_2\approx 1.7 M_{\sun}$.
+However, the main peak in the distribution of the chirp mass is for binaries with both components of about $1.4\;M_{\sun}$.
+This model fails to reproduce the radio observed distribution of masses and mass ratios.
+At the same time, this model is the only one able to explain the existence of binaries with a high chirp mass ($M_{chirp}>1.3 M_{\sun}$), if such binaries exist.
+It is possible to form these high mass binaries because of the hypercritical accretion rate.

-In the SP model the gravitational wave selected sample is shifted toward the higher chirp mass values with respect to the radio selected one.
-This is because of the volume effect, due to the fact that the sampling volume scales as $\propto {\cal M}^{5/2}$.
-Thus the heavier binaries are observable from much larger volume in gravitational waves.
-The mass ratio distribution of the gravitational wave selected sample leans toward lower values because the unequal mass binaries typically contain a low mass neutron star with a more massive companion.
-Thus they have a higher chirp mass than the equal mass neutron star binaries that typically contain two stars with low masses.
-This is similar to the comparison between the gravitational wave selected and the volume limited sample presented in Bulik et al. 2004.
-The comparison with radio observations reveals quite and interesting feature: the distribution of chirp mass is underestimated in this model, however the observed mass ratios are relatively well reproduced, as this model leads to a wide distribution of radio observed mass ratios.
+In the SP model the gravitational wave selected sample has a tail towards the higher chirp mass values which is more pronounced with respect to the radio selected one.
+This is because of the volume effect: the sampling volume scales as $\propto M^{5/2}_{chirp}$.
+Thus, the heavier binaries are observable in a much larger volume in gravitational waves.
+The mass ratio distribution of the gravitational wave selected sample leans towards lower values because the unequal mass binaries typically contain a low mass neutron star with a more massive companion.
+They have a higher chirp mass than the equal mass neutron star binaries, that typically contain two stars with low masses.
+This is similar to the comparison between the gravitational wave selected and the volume limited sample presented in \citet{2004MNRAS.352.1372B}.
+The comparison with radio observations reveals quite an interesting feature: the distribution of chirp masses is underestimated in this model.
+However, the observed mass ratios are relatively well reproduced, as this model leads to a wide distribution of radio observed mass ratios.

-The small differences between the gravitational wave selected and the radio selected distributions of mass ratio and chirp mass in model APD05 are mainly due to the fact that the initial masses of neutron stars come from a very narrow range and we do not allow for substantial accretion.
+In the APD05 model, the initial masses of the neutron stars come from a very narrow range.
+We do not allow a substantial accretion.
 Thus most neutron star binaries have similar masses and there is no possibility to form binaries with different chirp masses or mass ratios in this model.
-However, once we allow for a wide distribution of neutron star initial masses or for a significant accretion the differences between the two samples start to appear.
+Hence, there are small differences between their distributions for the gravitational wave and radio selected populations.
+This model reproduced the observed chirp masses reasonably well.
+The gravitational wave population is shifted towards higher chirp masses due to the volume effect, as described above for the SP model.